anirudh-modi/JS-essentials/README.md

 > Teaching is nature's way of letting you know how sloppy your understanding is - [Ashley williams](https://github.com/ashleygwilliams)

-So, this motivates me to learn more, and through you I can learn more.
+So, this motivates me to learn more, and through you I can learn more, and If I can teach you even a single new code, My purpose of this repo is served.
+So, give it a try and enjoy.😃

 To get started you can open the link below and start reading,